wso2/open-healthcare-docs/en/docs/data-transformation/guides/ccda-to-fhir.md

   ```
   To understand what each field contains in the above message, you can refer to the C-CDA [spec](https://hl7.org/fhir/us/ccda/2023May/CF-index.html) for the mappings.

-  2. To convert the above hl7v2.3 message to FHIR resource format, add the following code to the main.bal file.
+  2. To convert the above C-CDA message/document to FHIR resource format, add the following code to the main.bal file.
   ```ballerina
   import ballerina/io;
   import ballerinax/health.fhir.r4;